hilios/jQuery.countdown/README.md

     -   *MM/DD/YYYY hh:mm:ss*

 **callback**

-A function that will handle the `event`, despite the fact we have three event types, all of them will have the same object properties (described bellow), where you can access the offset calculation.
+A function that will handle the `event` triggered, despite the fact we have three event types, all of them will have the same object properties (as described bellow), where you can access the offset calculation.

 ```javascript
 function(event) { ... }